longevityframework/longevity/manual/subdomain/shorthands.md

 Note that you can nest shorthands inside of collections, as the above example shows.

+It can be useful to define implicit defs as well to convert from the abbreviated to the actual, as used to construct a user here:

+{% gist sullivan-/b862b65da47d112d10ee %}

 Shorthands like `Email` are a natural place to put constraint validations, such as the well-formedness of an email address.
 Please